abdualrhman/uncertainty-quantification_for_deep_learning/README.md

 ### Using the conformal prediction methods

+The notebook in `examples/conforal_predictions.ipynb` contains a detailed example of how to use the uncertainty quantification methods with `pytorch`.

 The class `ConformalClassifier` is built to conformalize a neural network clas- sifier, taking a model, calibration dataloader and an error rate α as parameters and outputs prediction sets.
 Upon initialization, the class calibrates the model